Jalan Besar: Jalan Besar Stadium

 One of the most prominent landmarks along the road is Jalan Besar Stadium.
 Officially opened on 26 December 1929, it was originally the home ground of the Singapore Football Association and hosted numerous Malaya Cup matches.
 The stadium underwent several renovations, most notably in 2003, and now functions as the headquarters of the Football Association of Singapore.
 It also serves as a training venue for national football teams and has hosted international youth tournaments.

 Jalan Besar MRT station

 Jalan Besar MRT station (DT22) is located underneath the junction of Jalan Besar and Weld Road.
 The underground station on the Downtown MRT line was officially opened on 21 October 2017, enhancing connectivity to Rochor, Bugis, and the broader city centre.

-Masjid Abdul Gafoor
+Masjid Abdul Gaffoor

-Nearby, in the Little India Historic District just off Jalan Besar, is the historic Masjid Abdul Gafoor.
+Nearby, in the Little India Historic District just off Jalan Besar, is the historic Masjid Abdul Gaffoor.
 Built in 1907 and gazetted as a national monument in 1979, the mosque is known for its striking Indo-Saracenic architecture and sunburst-shaped mihrab.
 It serves the Tamil Muslim community and remains an important cultural site.